valboz/VBMicrolensing/docs/C++/Parallax.md

 If you want to return to the ground do not forget to set VBM.satellite back to 0!

+If the input time is outside the range of the satellite ephemeris table, `VBM.parallaxextrapolation` is set to 2.
+This can be used to check that the calculation was performed correctly.

 ## Parallax system

 By default, the parallax components are expressed in the North-East system $(\pi_{E_,N},\pi_{E,E})$.
 An alternative possibility is to express the parallax vector in the parallel/orthogonal components to the Earth acceleration direction $(\pi_{E,\parallel},\pi_{E,\perp})$.
 In VBMicrolensing you have both possibilities by setting `VBM.parallaxsystem` to 1 or 0 respectively.
 The default value is 1, corresponding to the North-East system.